 Atlantic Coast Retirement: Nature and Shopping

 On the Atlantic Coast of Florida, there are tons of little beach towns as well as large cities like West Palm Beach, Boca Raton, Fort Lauderdale, and Miami.
-In the north, retiring to St. Augustine gives you the privilege of living in the oldest city in the U.S.
+In the north, retiring to St. Augustine means living in the oldest city in the U.S.

-Living near the Canaveral National Seashore is not a bad idea, especially if you like viewing wildlife and launches from the Kennedy Space Center.
-The barrier island has its own ecosystem, and it’s easy to spot manatees, alligators, and hundreds of bird species.
+Living near the Canaveral National Seashore is great for those interested in local wildlife and rocket launches from the Kennedy Space Center.
+The barrier island has its own ecosystem, where it’s easy to spot manatees, alligators, and hundreds of bird species.
 The Merritt Island National Wildlife Refuge is not far from Melbourne and provides a host of opportunities for birding, hiking, and wildlife drives.

 The Atlantic Coast is also known as a great place to shop.
 West Palm Beach has CityPlace and a popular outlet mall.
-In Boca Raton, the Mizner Park outdoor shopping experience is one of the best places to browse, stroll, eat, and even see a movie.
+In Boca Raton, the outdoor retailers of Mizner Park are a top place for visitors to browse, stroll, eat, and even see a movie.

 Beach Battle: Which Coast Is Better?

 The best beach experience really depends on what you’re looking for in a coastal community.
-If you’re planning to learn how to surf during retirement, head to the Atlantic Coast where the waves are bigger.
-If you’d rather wade into calmer waters, the Gulf Coast beaches have few waves.
+If you’re planning to learn how to surf during retirement, head to the Atlantic Coast.
+If you’d rather wade into calmer waters, Gulf Coast beaches have fewer waves.

 Some of the best Gulf beaches include Treasure Island near St. Petersburg, Bradenton Beach near Sarasota, and Venice Beach to the south.
-Clearwater Pier is one of the most popular spots on the Gulf Coast for catching a sunset.
+Pier 60 in Clearwater is one of the most popular spots on the Gulf Coast for catching a sunset.
 On the Atlantic side, you’ll find more iconic beaches like Daytona Beach and South Beach in Miami.
-There’s also Cocoa Beach and its original Ron Jon Surf Shop.
+There’s also Cocoa Beach, home to the flagship Ron Jon Surf Shop.

 Sports Showdown: Follow Your Team

 The good news?
 There’s no bad decision.
-Whether you choose Gulf or Atlantic, you’re in for a retirement filled with warm winters, plenty of pool time, and a long list of potential 55+ homes for sale in active, neighborly communities.
+Whether you choose the Gulf or Atlantic coast, you’re in for a retirement filled with warm winters, plenty of pool time, and a long list of potential 55+ homes for sale in active, neighborly communities.